postmarketOS-mirror/postmarketos.org/content/blog/2020-11-30-postmarketOS-in-2020-11-part-2.md

 would be hard to find the proper blog posts among these edge breakage reports.
 But still, it would be nice if there was something like a second blog where people running postmarketOS edge can quickly find information about such issues while they are ongoing.
-The solution we arrived at is a second blog, which will only have such breakage reports from postmarketOS edge.
-Find it at [postmarketos.org/edge](/edge).
+This is implemented now, find it at [postmarketos.org/edge](/edge).

 ## Donations